How Accurate is the Standard Presentation of the Innovation Level of the Islamic Golden Age?

 Video #1: On the Golden Age of Islamic Discovery

-For example, the developments in science slowed by roughly 950 AD.
+For example, scientific developments slowed by roughly 950 AD.
 This is during the Umayyad caliphates.
 This was the end of the greatest spread of Islam.
 Why did the improvements in science stop at least 350 years before the Islamic empire began its decline?

 The previous reason Europeans took back cities like Seville, where great Islamic libraries were located, did not happen until around 1250.
 This was 300 years after the scientific developments began to slow.